joaovicsa/WebAppSession/README.md

   </ul>
 </div>

-<p>This project was built to understand a the usage of HTTP response in a Java EE JSP Web Application</p>
+<p>This project was built to understand the usage of HTTP response in a Java EE JSP Web Application</p>

 <h3>Stack</h3>